(April 4) – The 15th annual Civil War Preservation Ball held March 10 put the total amount of money

 because it benefits a national park that seeks to preserve our history for current and future generations.”

-more information, visit the Victorian Dance Ensemble at: www.civilwardance.org.
+To see photos or get more information visit the Victorian Dance Ensemble at: www.civilwardance.org.